 Gross rent multiplier is a great way to quickly glance at a property’s value when scanning potential property investments.

-However, it doesn’t account for your expenses as a landlord, which makes it a blunt instrument.
-When seriously considering purchasing a property, complete a full analysis of cash flow and other returns to make the best possible financial decision. ♦
+However, it doesn’t account for your expenses as a landlord or property investor, which makes it a blunt instrument.
+When seriously considering purchasing a property, complete a full analysis of cash flow and other returns to make the best possible financial decision.♦

 How do you use GRM in your real estate investing decisions?